baetheus/fun/README.md

 start.
 Last, if you wish to add a feature it's good to start a discussion about the feature with a few concrete use cases before submitting a PR.
 This will allow for others to chime in without crowding the issues section.

-Also, primary development takes places on one of my servers where I use fossil instead of git as a VCS.
-I still use github for interfacing with users and for releases, but if you wish to become a long term contributor learning to get around with fossil is a must.

 Thanks for you interest!